-- 1. Collect trays and garbage buckets and take to kitchen. - 2.
+- 1. Collect trays and garbage buckets and take them to the kitchen. - 2.
 Empty and sort trash according to recycling guidelines-garbage is collected in one bag and recycling and yard waste can be taken out in their bins.
 The large containers are at the bottom of the stairs off the playground. - 3.
-Clean snack tables and sink area/counter with bleach spray.
+Clean snack tables and sink area/counter with bleach solution.
 If there is crayon or tape on the tables, try and scrape it off. - 4.
 Vacuum under all the tables and sweep the sensory area.
 The art parent can help.
-Check to see if any other area needs to be vacuumed before heading to the kitchen.
-This is an important check so that the next class can be ready to use the classroom. - 5.
+Check to see if any other area needs to be vacuumed before heading to the kitchen. - 5.
 Wash dishes in hot, soapy water---make sure to get anything really greasy clean.
 You can wash in one sink and fill the other side with a disinfecting solution (1 Tbsp bleach per gallon water).
-Dip all dishes and allow to air dry on rack.
+Dip all dishes and allow to air-dry on the rack.
 This is an important health and safety issue. - 6.
 Paint cups and brushes can be washed in soapy water and scrubber sponge.
 You may need to soak the glue brushes in hot water for a few minutes and then rinse them thoroughly to get the glue out-you can tell when the white glue is gone and then the brush will dry with soft bristles instead of stuck together in a clump.
 These items can be dried in the rack to the left of the sink. - 7.
 Clean kitchen sink, counters, drinking fountain with bleach solution. - 8.
 Replace trash cans with liners found in the cupboard under the counter.
 If you notice that we're low on any items, write it down on the white Board on the side of the fridge.
 Please list only those items which the school buys. - 9.
-When children are coming in from outside, please step out of the kitchen and help them to wash their hands in the hall bathroom. - 10.
-If you didn't have time to complete any of the tasks before the day is through, please let the Teacher know.
+If you didn't have time to complete any of the tasks before the day is through, please let the teacher know.